-An article by our alumna resident Debra Spark about her fellow artists-in-residence from our multidisciplinary program, Kunji Ikeda and Mayumi Lashbrook, and their dance performance as a reflection on their ancestors' painful immigrant past.
+An article by our alumna resident Debra Spark about her fellow artists-in-residence from our multidisciplinary program, Kunji Ikeda and Mayumi Lashbrook, and their dance performance as a reflection on their ancestors' immigrant past.

 Full article: danceinternational.org